jimfulton/zodb-jsonb-experiment/README.rst

       TABLE "blob_chunk" CONSTRAINT "blob_chunk_fk"
       FOREIGN KEY (zoid) REFERENCES object_state(zoid) ON DELETE CASCADE

-This has fewer and simpler indexes than object_json.
+has fewer and simpler indexes than object_json.
 I decided to make a copy of the table::

   create temp table object_statec as select * from object_state;